openshift-knative/serverless-operator/docs/midstream-getting-serveless-operator-bugfixes.md

   pod "knative-operator-67c4958cc6-zg8b9" deleted
   ```

+### 3.2.
+Cleaning up Knative Serving control plane

+**Note: This step is only required if you are using Knative Serving.**

-3. If using Knative Serving, delete Knative Serving control plane replicasets.
+1. Delete Knative Serving control plane replicasets.
 They will be recreated by the operator:
   ```shell
   > kubectl delete replicasets.apps -n knative-serving -l 'app in (controller, webhook)' replicaset.apps "controller-57466669cf" deleted